 - Trend websites – Learn what products are hot and discover new opportunities.

 SEMrush is an all-in-one suite of tools for doing online market research, finding profitable niches, and doing SEO analysis.
 You can use this platform for everything from keyword research to performing competitive analysis.
 SEMrush is used by digital marketers as well as entrepreneurs and business owners, making it a very popular niche research tool.

-Besides the features, the quality of data, I like SEMrush because of its ease of use.
+Besides the features, the quality of data, I like SEMrush because it’s easy to use and it’s fast.
 Of course, you can do a lot with free research tools, however interpreting the data from a large number of sources and then consolidating it, can be a lot of work.
-SEMrush allows me to do niche research quickly and efficiently, without too much hassle.
+SEMrush allows me to do niche research quickly and efficiently, without the hassle.

 Everybody knows Google Search, but you’d be surprised at how much it’s used by professional marketers in the strategy-building process.

 Though a simple tool, it can provide valuable information.
 By shifting your perspective and applying some easy techniques, it can become a powerful research tool.

 To use Google search for niche research, understand that:

 - Google provides personalized search results.
 Location, browser history, and previous searches all affect your search results.
 For unbiased results use an incognito, or private window while working..
 You can open a new private window by pressing CTRL + SHIFT + N.

 - Location affects the search results, even in a private window.
 To see results for specific locations, use Google’s ‘?gl=country code’ parameter.
 For example https://google.com/?gl=us.
 This will show the search results for the United States.
 Find your preferred country code here.